belbert/VCVTB/README.md

 # VCVTB

-VCVTB v.1.0.0 will be made available dropwise in this repository, including a manual and example files.
+Until now, VCVTB v.1.0.0 is made available in this repository "as it is".
+Comments and links will be updated dropwise.

-For now the adapted EnergyPlus Calculation Core is made available.
+In the meanwhile I thank you for your patience,

 Bert Belmans